-Myself - I've gone down from 97kg in November last year to about 80kg now.
+Myself - I've gone down from 106kg in November last year to about 80kg as of March.

-After this surgery, I'll be on aggressive risk factor management - IE - low, pretty much no saturated fat diets.
+After this surgery (and as I explained above, even from now), I'll be on aggressive risk factor management - IE - low, pretty much no saturated fat diets.